laravel-enso/history-tracker/README.md

 ### Details

 The trait helps keep track of the changes made to a model by saving a snapshot for each relevant update of the model to a different 'history' table.

-Each record in the history table is linked via a FK to the original model.
+The records in the history table are linked via FK to the original model.

 ### Usage
 You can choose the attributes you want to track from the model by declaring them as fillable in the history model.

- When the model is created a first snapshot of the desired attributes is saved.
+When the model is created an initial snapshot of the desired attributes is saved.
 When the model is updated, if any one of the tracked attributes has changed, a new snapshot/history entry is persisted.

 1. Create a histories table, such as `model_histories` - where model is what you need to keep track of.

 2. Create a corresponding history model, such as `ModelHistory` and add as fillable the attributes you want tracked:

     ```php
-        protected $fillable = ['model_id', 'tracked', 'attributes', 'list'];
+        protected $fillable = ['tracked', 'attributes', 'list'];
     ```

     Don't forget to also have the FK column for the relationship to tracked model.